janis-sijanovs/frontend-homework-21/README.md

 File upload doesn't work,
-as I don't know how to explain them to Typescript, but instead of spending countless hours looking for solutions, maybe even learning some had habits, I'll just listen to what the teacher will say in class.
+as I don't know how to explain them to Typescript, but instead of spending countless hours looking for solutions, maybe even learning some bad habits, I'll just listen to what the teacher will say in class.